 - Seat Upgrades

 When you book an AA flight you have the option to purchase additional miles at approx. 3 cents a piece.
 Of course, 3 cents is not a great value but you can certainly redeem those miles for way more than that, especially if they’re free.
 You should pay for the flight first without adding the multiplier so that the transactions are separate.
 For full details on mileage multiplier check out the dedicated AA page.
 I can once again confirm as of 11/2020 this still works.

-Can I use the Amex Airline Credit for Upgrades
+Can I use the Amex Airline Credit for Upgrades?

 500 Mile Upgrades can be purchased from American Airlines for $40 each.
 AAdvantage elites and their companions can use these certificates, if available, to upgrade to the next cabin of service.
 Each 500 Mile Upgrade covers 500 miles of air travel per leg, so a 2200 mile flight would require 5 certificates.